 The bridge itself is something of a symbol of reconciliation and ethnic harmony in the Balkans -- not to mention the heart and soul of an enchanting old town known for its cobblestone streets, colorful shops and multi-ethnic restaurants clambering for space along the banks of the turquoise Neretva River.

 Mostar's battle scars remain in plain sight, but if the constant stream of lovers on Stari Most is any indication, its history-imbued streets remain undeniably alluring.

 Who doesn't dream about having their own private island with crystalline waters and sugary crescents of shady palm-lined sand?

 That, in essence, is what's on offer at Peter Island, a private resort and spa within the paradisaical puzzle that is the British Virgin Islands.

 With one marina, two recreation areas, three room types, four dining options, five beaches and innumerable opportunities for sailing, snorkeling or scuba diving, you can easily do a little bit of everything or a whole lot of nothing on this 1,800-acre tropical hideaway.

 For indulgence, quietude and exclusivity, it's hard to find a more majestic Eden.

-Picture a quintessential Mediterranean harbor town of cobblestone streets and cliff-clinging casas, encase it in terraced olive groves and plop a medieval castle on top of it all and you can begin to envision Vernazza, a pint-sized gem of the Italian Riviera where the diet -- wine, pesto, focaccia, antipasto -- is as agreeable as the seaside views.
+Picture a quintessential Mediterranean harbor town of cobblestone streets and cliff-clinging casas in Italy. encase it in terraced olive groves and plop a medieval castle on top of it all and you can begin to envision Vernazza, a pint-sized gem of the Italian Riviera where the diet -- wine, pesto, focaccia, antipasto -- is as agreeable as the seaside views.

 Vernazza is but one of five fishing villages collectively known as Cinque Terre, a UNESCO World Heritage Site dating to the 11th century.